 Even hotels rooms aren’t always safe.
 In Turkey, some of my money was stolen right from the hotel safe.
 Since then I have invested in a travel door alarm so I can be alerted of any suspicious activity.

 Traveler’s tummy is one of the most common maladies.
 The symptoms are diarrhea, vomiting and stomach cramps.
-You can avoid this by skipping the raw salads, cold water and tap water when you are in developing countries.
-Stick to using bottled water and don’t be too adventurous with the uncooked food.
+You can avoid this by skipping the raw salads, cold water, and tap water when you are in developing countries.
+Stick to using bottled water and don’t be too adventurous with uncooked food.